Mundal1994/CS50ai/README.md

       Week 4: Learning
           shopping: Write an AI to predict whether online shopping customers will complete a purchase.
 	  nim: Write an AI that teaches itself to play Nim through reinforcement learning.

       Week 5: Neural Nerworks
-          work in progress...
+          traffic: Write an AI to identify which traffic sign appears in a photograph.

       Week 6: Language
           work in progress...